Conjugate flow action functionals: Symmetrizing flows

+If we proceed in the most general case, i.e., by using Eq. (\ref{conj1}) without any further specification, then the equations for the conjugate flow satisfying the symmetry condition (\ref{er}) will be {\em functional differential equations}.
+In practical application, however, it might be convenient to restrict the type of functional dependence to specific forms, for example (\ref{form 1}).
+In these cases, the type of functional dependence between $\widehat{\phi}^\mu$ and $\varphi^j$ is somehow imposed and it defines a {\em class} of conjugate flows.
+If such class is large enough, then the symmetry condition (\ref{er}) will extract one or more flows for which the vector field theory is potential.
+Let us illustrate this procedure with reference to incompressible conjugate flows that are {\em local functionals} of the solution field $u^j$.
+In particular, we shall consider

+where $\x^\mu$ (to be determined) are {\em algebraic functions} of $u^j$ which do not involve integrals in space-time, e.g., $\x^\mu$ are polynomials of $u^j$.
+Note that the assumption that $\x^\mu$ are local functionals of $u^j$ could lead to determining equations for the conjugate flow with no solutions.
+In other words, it might be possible that the class of algebraic conjugate flows is not large enough to accommodate the symmetry requirement (\ref{er}) for a specific set of PDEs.
+In any case, it is interesting to analyze such class and derive evolution equations for the symmetrizing flow.
+To this end, let us first set

-This allows us to write the conjugate flow perturbation and its partial derivatives as
+This allows us to write the conjugate flow perturbation $\widehat{\phi}^\mu$ and its partial derivatives as

-Remarkably, the derivative order of $\widehat{\phi}^\mu$ is the same as that of $\varphi$.
-In other words, the $k$th-order derivative of $u$ with respect to $\sigma^\nu$ involves the $k$th-order derivative of $\x^\mu$ (see Eqs. (\ref{covariant}) and (\ref{second})).
-This is why we have included the second-order derivative of the conjugate flow in the second-order scalar field equation (\ref{opeq}).
-The symmetry condition (\ref{er}) can be now explicitly written as
+Remarkably, the highest derivative order in $\widehat{\phi}^\mu$ and $\varphi^j$ is the same.
+In fact, the $k$th-order derivative of $u^j$ with respect to $\sigma^\nu$ involves the $k$th-order derivative of $\x^\mu$ (see Eqs. (\ref{covariant}) and (\ref{second})).
+This is why we have included the second-order derivative of the conjugate flow in the second-order vector field equation (\ref{opeq}).
+A substitution of (\ref{firstder})-(\ref{secondder}) into (\ref{G0}) yields the following operator $\G_{\x}$ (see Eq. (\ref{G}))